aws-samples/awsome-distributed-training/README.md

 Thanks to all the contributors for building, reviewing and testing.

-## 4. Contributors

-Thanks to all the contributors for building, reviewing and testing.

 - Pierre-Yves Aquilanti - pierreya@
 - Verdi March - marcverd@
 - Uros Lipovsek - lipovsek@